rackerlabs/technical-blog/_posts/2020-04-16-oracle-data-guard-far-sync-zero-data-loss.md

 ### Conclusion:

-The Far Sync feature helps to configure a zero data loss long distance standby database for organizations.
+The Far Sync feature helps to configure a zero-data-loss long-distance standby database for organizations.
 It also helps to overcome inhibitions and win the confidence of enterprises that think zero data loss can't be real and worry about database performance.